 “Goodness, whatever for?” their grandmother asked.

-“I, uh... took extra blueberries from the neighbors’ orchard.”
-She bit her lip and averted her gaze, a playful smirk appearing on her face.
+“I helped myself to extra blueberries from the neighbors’ orchard.”
+She bit her lip and averted her gaze with a playful smirk.

 “By which she means she stole them,” Ellie adds.

 “Oh, Lillian!”
-Grandma Martel patted her arm in a lighthearted lecturing manner as their grandfather laughed.
+Grandma Martel swatted her arm lightheartedly as their grandfather chuckled.
 “We haven’t been friends with that family for generations just for you to turn it upside down with your love of fruit.”

-“Just wait until the apple harvest comes in...”
-Lillian seemed particularly proud of her sneaky nature.
+“Just wait until the apple harvest comes in…” Lillian rubbed her hands together.

-A voice from a cart passing by called out to the people in the street to make way.
-Ellie, Lillian, their grandparents, and many others stepped to the side to clear the street for the cart hauling lumber to pass through.
-Carts and carriages often weren’t allowed to travel down the market street, but exceptions were made for those setting up for the Joining Anniversary.
+A voice from a passing cart called to the people in the street to make way, and everyone stepped aside to let the cart hauling lumber pass through.
+Typically only people on foot were allowed to travel down the market street, but exceptions were made for those setting up for the Joining Anniversary.

-“Looks like they’re getting set up a little early this year,” Grandpa Martel said as the cart passed.
+“Looks like they’re getting set up a little early this year,” Grandpa Martel said after the cart passed and he knew he’d be heard over its racket.

 “No, I’m afraid not,” their grandmother said.
 “We have a business trip coming up, and wouldn’t you know that our day of departure is the same day the festival starts.
 Hopefully next year.”